HuJoey/In-Silence-1.21/README.md

 - Hitbox of Rake doesn't get updated until you crouch
   - (will be handled in map with autosetting player to crawl then tp them out)
 - ~~HUD sounds don't fade anymore~~
+- Rakes need to be synced between client and server when leaving and rejoining
+- Red vision goes away by hitting F1